squillero/computer-sciences/C/IDE.md

 * Site: [https://www.visualstudio.com/](https://www.visualstudio.com/)

 The official IDE from Microsoft.
 Available in a multitude of versions, some free.
 Extremely powerful, with tons of features that will not be used in the course.
 It only works with Microsoft OS.
-The C compiler is not fully compliant with the ISO/IEC standard.
+Double check whether the compiler is fully compliant with the ISO/IEC standard.

 ### Online IDEs